Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Introduction

 \subsection{Acknowledgements}

 We would like to thank Oleg Chalykh and Pavel Etingof for many interesting discussions, questions and comments related to the subject of this paper.
 We are particularly grateful to O. Chalykh for clarifying to us his definition of quasi-invariants in the elliptic case (see Remark~\ref{RemEll}).
+We are also very grateful to Misha Feigin for sending us his unpublished paper \cite{FF}.
 The work of the first author was partially supported by NSF grant DMS 1702372 and the Simons Collaboration Grant 712995.
 The second author was partially supported by NSF grant DMS 1702323.